tejaswini972/MCW-Security-baseline-on-Azure/Hands-on lab/HOL step-by step - Security baseline on Azure.md

 5. Navigate to [http://localhost:portno/api/Users](http://localhost:portno/api/Users), you should get an error.
 Because you encrypted the column in the previous exercise, EntityFramework is not able to retrieve the value.
 You would need to:

     a.
 Run the **\\Hands-on lab\\Database\\02\_PermissionSetup.sql** script

     b.
-Add the [AzureKeyVaultProvider for Entity Framework](https://blogs.msdn.microsoft.com/sqlsecurity/2015/11/10/using-the-azure-key-vault-key-store-provider-for-always-encrypted/) reference to the project and then register the provider code in order for .NET to handle the encrypted column and add the "Column Encryption Setting=Enabled" to the connection string.
+Add the [AzureKeyVaultProvider for Entity Framework](https://blogs.msdn.microsoft.com/sqlsecurity/2015/11/10/using-the-azure-key-vault-key-store-provider-for-always-encrypted/) reference to the project and then register the provider code in order for .NET to handle the encrypted column and add the `Column Encryption Setting=Enabled` to the connection string.

 ## Exercise 4: Securing the network